 Struggling to reach your target SaaS clients?
 Check out these SaaS lead generation strategies.

-9. Dealing with Resistant to Change
+9. Dealing with Resistance to Change

 Many businesses hesitate to adopt new tools, fearing disruption or failure.
 In fact, one of the reasons why enterprises take longer in the sales cycle is the fear of change.

 They have used their systems for a long time and invested time and money in them.
 Asking them to switch to a more effective and dynamic solution, yet more complex can be a lot to ask.
-Moreover, SaaS solutions that require organizations to require their existing vendors to adapt to the new system will also take it slow for fear of damaging their relationships.

 10. Managing Long Sales Cycles